 … And more!

 Ageing in place requires a lot of forethought and planning, because you never know what health and mobility problems you’ll have as you age.
-We’ve created this in-depth guide, packed with resources, to help Aussie seniors maintain their independence into the future.
+We’ve created this in-depth guide as a part of our health insurance guides, packed with resources, to help Aussie seniors maintain their independence into the future.

 What you’ll find in this guide: